ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-03-hls-testing-using-jmeter-and-locust.md

 ![](https://issart.com/blog/wp-content/uploads/2019/05/word-image-14.png)

-Perhaps in our case % of CPU utilization depends on the style and quality of the Python code, however, when using the “HTTPlocust” libraries for requests and “re” for searching by regexp, we see considerable CPU Utilizations even with small load without calculations and writing to files.
+Perhaps in our case % of CPU utilization depends on the style and quality of the Python code, however, when using the "HTTPlocust" libraries for requests and "re" for searching by regexp, we see considerable CPU Utilizations even with small load without calculations and writing to files.
 In addition, most of the time only one processor core is involved.
 JMeter does not require increased attention to its code, uses both processor cores and consumes much less CPU resources.

 e) MEM utilization (5u, 5min)